ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 ## Ruby's vocabulary

-Let's get started learning your second programming language — Ruby!
+Let's start learning your second programming language — Ruby!
 As we now know, that means we need to familiarize ourselves with Ruby's **data**, **methods**, and the **syntax** for putting them together.

 First of all, Ruby can work with many more kinds of data than just numbers.
 That's what makes it much more powerful than the calculator language.
 Ruby has: